MECLabTUDA/QA_Seg/README.md

 6. Execute `git update-index --assume-unchanged mp/paths.py` so that changes in the paths file are not tracked in the repository.

-## Training or Inference using the models
+## Training and Inference using the model

 ## JIP Datastructure
 The whole preprocessing, training, retraining, testing and inference is based on the data stored in the following structure: